BrianJVarley/G00290342_Grail_Quest_3/README.txt

  * Design Critiques & Notes
   --------------

+  *I had originally planned to create the graph on the fly from the parsed in Game file in resourceS.
+But the file path specified to the resource didn't work when the application was exported to a Jar file.
+The parsing does work at the moment if you uncomment the call to parse() in main and run from Eclispe.
   * Game Character / Observers should be using a mix of search algorithms based on their character type rather than just one.